madiwiebe/LHL_SQL_Project/starting_with_data.md

 **Question 2:** What is the average amount of time a visitor spends on the website?
-What is the average amount of time a visitor spends on the website where they order a product?
+What is the average amount of time a visitor spends on the website when they end up ordering a product?

 SQL Queries: